-Comparing zoom lens – Quality
+Comparing zoom lens: Quality

-I say that because I have read a few reviews from beginners that absolutely slate the Canon EOS 20D.
+I say that because I read a few reviews from beginners in the past that absolutely slated the Canon EOS 20D on release.
+Great camera and still is in 2021.
 It is more often than not, that they have bought too big a camera for their experience, and haven't learnt how to use it properly yet.

 The lens on the left is the Canon EF 50mm F1.4, on the right is the EFS 18-55mm.

 So, when comparing zoom lens quality, this advice also applies to Nikon, Olympus, Minolta or whatever make of camera you have.
 A quality lens will always feel heavier, more sturdy, will operate smoothly and have better quality glass.
-The lens and your own imagination are what make a good photograph, the camera make ortype is not so important.
+The lens and your own imagination are what make a good photograph, the camera make or type is not so important.

-Comparing zoom lens – Features
+Comparing zoom lens: Features

 Most modern lenses have autofocus and work in conjunction with your camera.
 However, it is sometimes nice or necessary, to switch to manual focus (e.g. for macro work).
 Make sure the lens has this.

-- One touch or two touch zoom
+One touch or two touch zoom

-- USM or HSM
+USM or HSM

 Most of the larger manufacturers now put this into their better lenses.
 Ultrasonic or hypersonic movement means the lens has another motor which allows it to focus quickly and silently.
-If you are shooting weddings or anywhere quiet, this is an excellent feature (you just have to worry about the shutter noise ; )
+If you are shooting weddings or anywhere quiet, this is an excellent feature.
+You just have to worry about the shutter noise ; )

 The highest quality lenses can keep F2.8 throughout the entire zoom range but, yes you guessed it, they cost a lot more.
-Most of the Canon "L" series lenses and Nikon VR series have this feature, and that is why they are so popular with press and sports photographers.
+Most of the Canon "L" series lenses, Nikon VR series, Panasonic and Sony all have this feature.
+That is why they are so popular with press and sports photographers.